openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

   :mcpl:
-    An optional boolean which indicates if the banked particle should be written to a file in the MCPL-format (documented in mcpl_). instead of the native hdf5-based format.
+    An optional boolean which indicates if the banked particles should be written to a file in the MCPL-format (documented in mcpl_). instead of the native hdf5-based format.If activated the output output file name is altered to ``surface_source.mcpl``

     *Default*: false